davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

-When an instrument or one of its divisions is selected in the [tree](manual/soundfont-editor/tree.md), the [tool menu](manual/soundfont-editor/tools/index.md) contains several tools sorted in 4 categories:
+When an instrument or one of its divisions is selected in the [tree], the [tool menu][tools] contains several tools sorted in 4 categories:

 * [analyze](#doc_cat_analyze),
 * [fast editing](#doc_cat_fast),